ZenglerLab/MIND-/README.md

 The repository is divided in subdirectories, which follow the overall outline of the paper.
 Namely:

-__1. Guild-based Microbiome Classification and Prediction of Competition (GC)__
+__1. TE-based Functional Profiling and Prediction of Microbial Interactions (MI)__

-This section contains scripts and data used to determine __microbial guilds__ and __predict competition__ in a 16-member synthetic community (SynCom) based on translational efficiency (TE = metaRibo-Seq / metaRNA-Seq).
+This section contains scripts and data used to determine __microbial functional profiles__ and __predict competition__ in a 16-member synthetic community (SynCom) based on translational efficiency (TE = metaRibo-Seq / metaRNA-Seq).
-It also contains results of experimental dropout experiments used to validate guild-based predictions of competition interactions.
+It also contains results of experimental dropout experiments used to validate MI-based predictions of competition interactions.

-__2. Microbial Niche Determination and Prediction of Substrate Preferences (MiND)__
+__2. Prediction of Substrate Preferences and Niche Determination (ND)__

-This section contains scripts and data used to perform __Microbial Niche Determination (MiND)__ and __predict substrate preferences__ in a 16-member synthetic community (SynCom) based on TE.
+This section contains scripts and data used to perform __Niche Determination (ND)__ and __predict substrate preferences__ in a 16-member synthetic community (SynCom) based on TE.
 It also contains results of experimental results of experimental prebiotic experiments used to validate niches-based predictions of substrate preferences.

 ## Versions